-For newly installed services, remove the suffix .default or .production of a configuration template file in the conf directory to make it take effect.
+For newly installed services, remove the suffix .default or .production of a configuration template file in the conf directory to make it take effect

 - On the primary and secondary cluster machines, modify nebula-graphd.conf, nebula-metad.conf, and nebula-storaged.conf.
-In all three files, set real IP addresses for local\ip instead of 127.0.0.1, and set the IP addresses and ports for their own nebula-metad processes as the meta\server\addrs values.
-In nebula-graphd.conf, set enable\authorize=true. - On the Meta listener machine, modify nebula-metad-listener.conf.
-Set the IP addresses and ports of the primary cluster's nebula-metad processes for meta\server\addrs, and those of the listener process for meta\sync\tistener. - On the Storage listener machine, modify nebula-storaged-listener.conf.
-Set the IP addresses and ports of the primary cluster's nebula-metad processes for meta\server\addrs. - On the drainer machine, modify nebula-drainerd.conf .
-Set the IP addresses and ports of the secondary cluster's nebula-metad processes for meta\server\addrs .
+In all three files, set real IP addresses for local_ip instead of 127.0.0.1, and set the IP addresses and ports for their own nebula-metad processes as the meta_server_addrs values.
+In nebula-graphd.conf, set enable_authorize=true. - On the primary cluster, set --snapshot_send_files=false in both the nebula-storaged.conf file and the nebula-metad.conf file. - On the Meta listener machine, modify nebula-metad-listener.conf.
+Set the IP addresses and ports of the primary cluster's nebula-metad processes for meta_server_addrs, and those of the listener process for meta_sync_listener. - On the Storage listener machine, modify nebula-storaged-listener.conf.
+Set the IP addresses and ports of the primary cluster's nebula-metad processes for meta_server_addrs. - On the drainer machine, modify nebula-drainerd.conf .
+Set the IP addresses and ports of the secondary cluster's nebula-metad processes for meta_server_addrs .